 Students feed birds, cultivate gardens, and study many aspects of the natural world.
 They are also part of our planning process in expanding our organic gardening program to teach children more about planting and harvesting vegetables within the community.

 At CMS the natural environment is an extension of the classroom and complements the philosophy that children who spend time outside develop a sense of place within the environment.
-Work in the outdoors can be an extensions of classroom work in botany, zoology, science, art, mathematics, geometry, and music.
+Work in the outdoors can be an extension of classroom work in botany, zoology, science, art, mathematics, geometry, and music.
 It is also be the work of caring for our environment; raking leaves, shoveling snow, preparing garden beds for planting, turning the compost, or simply breathing the fresh air.

 Approximately 3.5 miles north of Main Campus, on Ritchie Highway, is our Upper Campus.
-Upper Campus is a 3.5 acre working farm, which includes a school house, wood shop, chicken coop, apiary, and vegetable garden.
+The Upper Campus is a 3.5 acre working farm, which includes a school house, wood shop, chicken coop, apiary, and vegetable garden.
 The school house includes a small lecture space, equipped with a smart board, two classrooms, a study hall, and a kitchen.

 As a natural outgrowth of our programs and efforts, CMS is a designated Maryland Green School and a certified Monarch Waystation.
 Both of these honors commit us to exceptional environmental practices.